Who Should I Main In Apex Legends? - The Ultimate Guide

 He’s similar to Bloodhound in his abilities to prepare a team for a fight, but he’s got enough manoeuvrability to keep Apex’s gameplay fresh.

-Finally, there’s the latest addition to Apex Legends, Valkyrie.
-Bridging the gap between the battle royale and Titanfall 2 in story and abilities, the winged avenger brings a whole new degree of traversal to the game.
+Bridging the gap between the battle royale and Titanfall 2 in story and abilities, Valkyrie brings a whole new degree of traversal to the game.
 Her VTOL Jets Passive ability allows her to fly upwards for a short while.
 Her jets are loud, though, but it’s the price you pay for amazing vertical versatility.
 Her Missile Swarm launches a 4x3 array of disorienting explosives that damage and stun your enemies, making them easier to isolate and take out.
 Plus, her Skyward Dive gives you a jump-tower-like drop from wherever you like, and you’ll be able to bring your teammates along for the ride.
 A very flashy character with incredible mobility, that makes the transition from Titanfall 2 to Apex Legends just a little easier.

 That’s our guide for who you should be picking when jumping into Apex Legends for the first time.
 The game’s roster of legends is immensely diverse, and there’s almost definitely a hero for you buried in this 17-strong list.
-Happy hunting!
+When you've picked who to main in Apex Legends, make sure you check out the rest of our guides for this battle royale below: